Waziup/learning-center-content/content/en/courses/6.WebApps/1.WebApps/_index.md

 npm run serve
 ```

-Vue CLI will compile your project and provide you with a [local](http://localhost:8080/) URL, http://localhost:8080/, where you can view your application in the browser.
+Vue CLI will compile your project and provide you with a [local](http://localhost:8080/) URL, http://localhost:8080/, where you can view your application in the browser as shown in the following picture.

 ![vue-app](./img/vue-app.png)

-**Customizing your project**
+## Customizing your project
 Now that you have your project up and running, it’s time to customize it and start building your Vue application.
 Here are a few key areas you can explore:

 - `Components` - Create reusable components to build the user interface of your application.